teivah/designdeck/kafka.md

 A log segment is a file identified by the first message offset it contains

 Properties:
-- _segment.bytes_: maximum segment file size before to create a new segment (default: 1GB)
+- _segment.bytes_: maximum segment file size before creating a new segment (default: 1GB)
 - _segment.ms_: period after which a new segment is created, even if the segment is not full (default: 7 days)

 ## Shared subscription